AlexKastanek/CS480Kastanek/PA3/README.md

 ```

 ## Keyboard/Mouse Input Guide
-Space bar OR Middle Mouse - Pause the simulation
+Space bar OR Middle Mouse - Freeze the planet
-Left Arrow - change direction of orbit to clockwise
+Left Arrow - change direction of planet orbit to clockwise
-Right Arrow - change direction of orbit to counter-clockwise
+Right Arrow - change direction of planet orbit to counter-clockwise
-Right Mouse - switch direction of orbit
+Right Mouse - switch direction of planet orbit
-A - change direction of spin to clockwise
+A - change direction of planet spin to clockwise
-D - change direction of spin to counter-clockwise
+D - change direction of planet spin to counter-clockwise
-Left Mouse - switch direction of spin
+Left Mouse - switch direction of planet spin